manuelbieh/react-book/basics/lists-fragments-and-conditional-rendering.md

 }
 ```

 Using this form of a conditional check, we test whether the state contains an error property.
-If this isn't the case, `null` is being returned.
+If this is not the case, `null` is being returned.
 Otherwise, an error message containing the error in state is returned in a `div`.
 We achieve this by using a simple `if` condition similar to what we have used above.

 ### Ternary Operator

 The conditions that we have just seen are often used to deal with relatively big changes in a component.
 In many situations, we only want to differentiate between minor differences, for example setting a CSS class if a certain state is set.
 The ternary operator helps us to do just that.
 Let's refresh our knowledge.
 A ternary operator takes the following form: `condition ? met : not met`.
-For example: `isLoggedIn ? ' Logout' : ' Login';`
+For example: `isLoggedIn ?
+'Logout' : 'Login';`

 That's our first example for a ternary operator in JSX!
 It can be used within props but also in conditions to differentiate between different forms of output to render based on conditions.
 To make the example more concrete, we could use the info from above to include it in a button: